-If the applicant fails to comply with this requirement within the above-mentioned period of one month, the application is deemed to be withdrawn due to the applicant's failure to reply to this communication from the Examining Division.
-The applicant may request further processing for failure to observe this time limit (see E-VII, 2.1).
+If the applicant fails to comply with either requirement of Rule 137(4) within the above-mentioned period of one month, the application is deemed to be withdrawn, because the applicant is considered not to have replied to the communication from the examining division.
+The applicant may request further processing for failure to observe this time limit (see E‑VIII, 2).

-If the amendments are filed in response to a communication according to Rule 71(3) and the requirements of Rule 137(4) are not satisfied in respect of them, the Examining Division may send a Rule 137(4) communication.
-Thereafter, if the applicant replies in time, the Examining Division will then decide whether to admit the amendments (see H‑II, 2.5.5).
+If the amendments are filed in response to a communication according to Rule 71(3) and the requirements of Rule 137(4) are not satisfied in respect of them, the examining division may send a Rule 137(4) communication.
+Thereafter, if the applicant replies in time, the examining division will then decide whether to admit the amendments (see H‑II, 2.5.4).